usetech-llc/api/substrate/storage.md

 ### voteOf(`(ReferendumIndex,AccountId)`): `Vote`
 - **interface**: api.query.democracy.voteOf
 - **summary**: Get the vote in a given referendum of a particular voter.
 The result is meaningful only if `voters_for` includes the voter when called with the referendum (you'll get the default `Vote` value otherwise).
-If you don't want to check `voters_for`, then you can also check for simple existence with `VoteOf::exists` first.
+If you don't want to check `voters_for`, then you can also check for simple existence with `VoteOf::contains_key` first.

 ### votersFor(`ReferendumIndex`): `Vec<AccountId>`
 - **interface**: api.query.democracy.votersFor